Shreveport, Louisiana: 20th century to present

 Since the downturn in the oil industry and other economic problems, the city has struggled with a declining population, unemployment, poverty, drugs and violent crime.
 City data from 2017 showed a dramatic increase in certain violent crimes from the previous year, including a 138 percent increase in homicides, a 21 percent increase in forcible rapes and more than 130 percent increases in both business armed robberies and business burglaries.
 In 2018 the local government and police authorities reported a crime drop in most categories; it was part of an overall reduction in crime since the late 20th century.
 As Shreveport continued its economic resurgence, the Adrian Perkins administration saw the coming of Advanced Aero Services, Tomakk Glass Partners, and the revitalization plan of the Shreveport Economic Recovery Task Force after the Cross Bayou redevelopment plan was rejected.

 In June 2020, rapper Hurricane Chris was arrested in Shreveport for second-degree murder.
 Following the George Floyd killing in Minnesota, multiple protests were held in the city.
+The city experienced the largest number of homicides in its recorded history in 2021, eclipsing the previous record set in 1993.